w3f/polkadot-wiki/docs/general/polkadot-vault.md

 [this article](https://support.polkadot.network/support/solutions/articles/65000184128-polkadot-vault-how-to-add-a-new-chain-and-update-the-metadata)
 on how to easily add new chains and do metadata updates using the Vault app.

-The procedure to sign transactions with the Vault App is as follows:
+The procedure to sign transactions with the Vault app is as follows:

 - The wallet or browser extension will show a QR code encoding the information about what you are going to sign.
-- After scanning the QR code with the Vault App, you will be presented with decoded information about what you will sign.
+- After scanning the QR code with the Vault app, you will be presented with decoded information about what you will sign.
 Make sure the information matches what you intended to sign in the first place.
 If something does not feel right, do not sign.
 Check [this page](../learn/learn-extrinsics.md#corrupted-qr-code-parity-signer) for more information and contact [the Polkadot Support Team](https://support.polkadot.network/support/home).
-- If the information shown by the Vault App is correct, you can present the QR code (signature) to the camera on your laptop to sign for the transaction.
+- If the information shown by the Vault app is correct, you can present the QR code (signature) to the camera on your laptop to sign for the transaction.

 :::info QR codes are signature-specific